Jinwooooo/jinwooooo-blog/_posts/2018-12-14-browndust-arena-formation-:-6-turn-push-formation.md

 <img src="../uploads/browndust-6-turn-push-formation-defensive-mage-list.jpg">

-1. **Balthor** already quite known mage tank.
+1. **Valthor** already quite known mage tank.
 Consider using him with John.
 2. **Lilian** it's usually not so wise to give her an early turn, but this formation does not have enough flexibility to give her attack on the 9th turn.
 3. **Edwin** he is doing quite well in KR at the moment (2018 December).
 His charm is more advanced than a normal charm so unless the unit has the full immunity or the deck has no pure purification, he's very problematic.
 4. **Bathory** the worst one here due to the fact that she has brings no utility when she attacks and is not as tanky as others.